Zhu Can: Defeat and death

-In 620, Tang's emperor Gaozu commissioned his son Li Shimin to attack Zheng, and by 621, Wang was forced to surrender.
+In 620, Tang's emperor Gaozu commissioned his second son Li Shimin to attack Zheng, and by 621, Wang was forced to surrender.
 Li Shimin spared Wang, but put a number of his high-level officials, including Zhu, to death.
-It was said that the people of Luoyang despised Zhu for his cruelty, and after his death threw rocks at his body in such great numbers that they soon piled up like a tomb.
+It was said that the people of Luoyang despised and abominated Zhu for his cruelty, and after his death threw rocks at his body in such great numbers that they soon piled up like a tomb.